student protest - interim interdict - Grahamstown High Court

 The lawfulness of granting such a wide-ranging interdict against an unascertainable class of persons was not tested in the court.
 Instead, the interdict was granted after the court heard oral evidence from five members of the university’s management and administrative staff.

 The matter was heard in the Eastern Cape High Court in Grahamstown on 3 November 2016.
 The High Court dismissed Rhodes' application for the interdict on 1 December 2016.
 A narrower interdict was, however, granted against three of SERI's clients.
-SERI has applied to the Supreme Court of Appeal (SCA) for special leave to appeal this interdict.
+SERI applied to the Supreme Court of Appeal (SCA) for special leave to appeal this interdict.
+On 2 July 2017 the SCA refused the special leave to appeal.
+On 20 July 2017 SERI filed an application for special leave to appeal to the Constitutional Court.
+On 7 November 2017 the Constitutional Court handed down a judgment which set aside the cost orders of the High Court and the SCA in the application for leave to appeal.